ZhonghouXu/DiffSWE2d/README.md

 ### Bottom friction

-- **BG_Flood-style roughness-length friction**
+- **BG_Flood-style roughness-length friction and Manning'n friction**
-  - spatially varying roughness length `z0`
+  - spatially varying roughness length `z0` and Manning'n
   - roughness length read from the same NetCDF file and grid as the DEM
   - piecewise shallow and logarithmic-law drag-coefficient relations
   - semi-implicit velocity update
   - roughness length remains fixed during DEM inversion

-The current package does not implement Manning's `n` as an alternative friction model.

 ### Rainfall forcing

-- Rainfall read from a separate NetCDF file
+- Rainfall read from a separate NetCDF file or a txt file
 - Rainfall source grid may differ from both the DEM grid and model grid
 - Linear temporal interpolation between rainfall records
 - Predictor-stage rainfall evaluated at the beginning of each timestep